wxplmm/NumPyExercise/README.md

 # NumPyExercise
-To learn numpy from &lt;Python for Data Analysis>
+> To learn numpy from &lt;Python for Data Analysis>

+- To Exercise the base of Numpy with some e.g.